At Willow Tree, we aim for all our children to become fluent, confident readers who are passionate about reading.

 A number of years ago the Government introduced the Year 1 Phonics screening.
 All children in Year 1 are given a phonics test, looking at the children’s ability to read phonemes and distinguish real words from non words.
 For more information on the Phonics Screening please click on the link below

-For the academic year 2022/2023 the Phonics screening for Year 1 will take place during the week of 12th June 2023, Screening for year 2 will take place in December 2022.
+For the academic year 2023/2024 the Phonics screening for Year 1 will take place during the week of 17th June 2024.